Passover & The Lord’s Supper

 John 14:23-24 ESV

-The Father, while making His home in us, depends on us to keep His Word.
-So, we must know what His Word says.
-Just like we saw with the first Passover, scripture gives us specific instructions about who may be a part of Passover and who may be a part of the Lord’s Supper.
+We see the Father makes His home in those who keep His word.
+To do this, we must first know what His word says.
+As with the first Passover, Scripture gives specific instructions on who may participate in Passover and the Lord’s Supper.

-Who may partake in Passover and the Lord’s Supper?
+Who may Partake of Passover and the Lord’s Supper?

-We can look in the time of Ezra’s life at the people of Israel when they were trying to pursue God.
+We can look at the time of Ezra’s life with the people of Israel when they were trying to pursue God.
 They were going back to the Law of Moses and learning how to please God.
 The Jewish people knew they must be purified before they participated in Passover.
 They took this very seriously as they were very much aware there were dire consequences for disobedience.

 19 On the fourteenth day of the first month, the returned exiles kept the Passover.
 20 For the priests and the Levites had purified themselves together; all of them were clean.
 So they slaughtered the Passover lamb for all the returned exiles, for their fellow priests, and for themselves.
 21 It was eaten by the people of Israel who had returned from exile, and also by every one who had joined them and separated himself from the uncleanness of the peoples of the land to worship the Lord, the God of Israel.
 22 And they kept the Feast of Unleavened Bread seven days with joy, for the Lord had made them joyful and had turned the heart of the king of Assyria to them, so that he aided them in the work of the house of God, the God of Israel.